CamelliaDPG/Camellia/README.txt

 	cd build/serial-debug
 3. Edit do-configure-serial-debug in the following manner:
        - set the TRILINOS_PATH to your serial-debug Trilinos installation
-       - set the ZLIB_LIB to the path to the zlib library (for HDF5 support)
+       - set ZLIB_LIB to the path to the zlib library (for HDF5 support)
 4. Run the do-configure script:
 	./do-configure-cli-serial-debug
 5. Try building DPGTests (older tests that have not yet been moved to the new test environment):